shegeley/shegeley/README.md

 I am a math bachelor and a lazy enthusiast of functional programming, living in Belgorod, Russia.

-Mostly interested in lisp-like languages (Clojure, Guile) although played with Haskell a little.
+Mostly interested in lisp-like languages (Clojure, Guile Scheme) although played with Haskell a little.
 Somewhat familiar with docker and web development.

 Fan of reproducibility and stability.
 Using GNU Guix operating system.